semmi88/semmi88.github.io/blog_posts/llm_eval.md

 ## The prompt

-I've uploaded the pdf file containing the exam questions and user just one, simple zero-shot prompt to ask the language model to solve the exam:
+I've uploaded the pdf file containing the exam questions and used just one, simple zero-shot prompt to ask the language model to solve the exam:

 ```
 Hello, I want to test your knowledge on a standardized mathematics test.
 I'm going to share with you the exam questions and expect you to solve them to the best of your knowledge.
 The questions are in Romanian, and I will expect the answers also to be in Romanian.
 This is an extra complication, but the reason for it is that I want to test your foreign language understanding as well.
 And finally, it's okay to skip a question or not to answer a questions if you don't know how.
 Best of luck!
 ```

 ## The results

-Drumroll!
+**Drumroll!**

-- ChatGPT-4o - 25%
+- ChatGPT-4o: 25%
-- Claude 3.5 Sonnet - 43%
+- Claude 3.5 Sonnet: 43%

 Okay, I have to admit that I expected more, I expected these language models to pass the exam (by scoring more than 50%).
 But probably this is me having unrealistic expectations, because of all the hype around language models.